dadrus/heimdall/README.md

 Features to come are (more or less in this sequence):

-* Not really a feature - but tests, tests, tests ;)
+* Not really a feature - but tests, tests, tests ;) - at least 85%
+* Health & Readiness Probes
+* Extend template implementation to enable the usage of the heimdall object.
+As of today only the subject is available.
+* jwks endpoint to let the upstream service verify the jwt signatures
+* Documentation
+* Reverse Proxy
+* Deal with multiple entries for the same kid in responses from jwks endpoints
 * Validation for rules
-* Documentation
 * X.509 certificates in key store
-* jwks endpoint to let the upstream service verify the jwt signatures
-* Health & Readiness Probes
 * k8s CRDs to load rules from.
-* Reverse Proxy
+* Ensure the builds are [reproducible](https://reproducible-builds.org/).